ITClubPulchowk/campus-scripts/python/_rename.md

-# Replace blank space of folder names and filenames with hyphen
+# Replace blank space of file and folder names with hyphen

+## Description
 Python script to replace all the blank spaces of all the directories, sub-directories, and suitable files with hypen(-). <br>
 The script will take action on all the child folders and the files of the directory from where the script is run.